dylan-baskind/qwilr-logger/README.md

 };

-// Note you can attach a custom error handler function var errorHandler = function(error) {
+// Note you can attach a custom error handler function var otherLogger = qwilrLogger({
+		name: "Another Logger",
+		errorHandler: function(error) {
 			// Do some error handling...
 			// i.e. Send errors to an error aggregation service.
 		};
-var otherLogger = qwilrLogger({
-		name: "Another Logger",
-		errorHandler: errorHandler
 	});
 ```